mrneerajnegi/Data-Science/Potato Disease projects/Readme.md

 # Readme

-This project will tell weather potato plan is healthy or not
+This project will tell whether potato plan is healthy or not